A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Numerical Examples

 \subsection{QFTD Numerical Examples}

-To demonstrate the QFTD algorithm, the function of interest was sampled at $N$ intervals of width $\Delta x$ throughout the domain.
-The samples were normalized by their $L2$ norms, and Qiskit’s initialization function was used to encode the normalized samples into the state amplitudes of the $n$-qubit input register in Fig.~\ref{fig: QftdCircuitExample}.
-The number of qubits was set to $n=8$ and all the numerical results were obtained using $10^7$ shots in the Qiskit’s Aer Simulator \cite{javadi-abhari_quantum_2024}.
-Upon completion, observations with the ancilla qubit in state $\ket{1}$ were discarded.
-Binary states were converted to integers, denoted as $k$, and mapped to the correct $x$ value using the relationship $x_k = k\frac{\max(x) – \min(x)}{N}$.
-The probability amplitude of each state, $\psi ^2$, was obtained dividing the state’s count by the total number of shots, and the correct amplitude of the QFT-based derivative was recovered using Eq.~\eqref{eq: Qftd_AmplitudeRecovery}.
+To demonstrate the validity and performance of the QFTD algorithm, the function of interest was sampled at $N$ intervals of width $\Delta x$ throughout the domain.
+The samples were normalized by their $l^2$ norms, and Qiskit’s initialization function was used to encode the normalized samples into the state amplitudes of the $n$-qubit input register in Fig.~\ref{fig: QftdCircuitExample}.
+The number of qubits was set to $n=8$ and all numerical results were obtained using $10^7$ shots in Qiskit’s Aer Simulator \cite{javadi-abhari_quantum_2024}.
+Upon completion of the circuit simulations, observations with the ancilla qubit in state $\ket{1}_a$ were discarded.
+Binary states were converted to integers, denoted as $j$, and mapped to the correct $x$ value using the relationship $x_j = j\Delta x +\min(x)$.
+The probability amplitude of each state, $\psi ^2$, was obtained by dividing the state’s count by the total number of shots, and the correct amplitude of the QFT-based derivative was recovered using Eq.~\eqref{eq: Qftd_AmplitudeRecovery}.